 The brewery at 5th & DuPont Streets, known for much of its duration as the Bavarian Brewery, was the last of “the Big Three” to be constructed.
 A brewery would stand on the northeast corner of that block for nearly three quarters of a century.

-Carl Specht, who was born in Saxony, immigrated to America and operated breweries in Havre de Grace, Maryland and Philadelphia before arriving in Wilmington in 1878.
-He opened a brewery at his saloon on the southwest corner of 5th and DuPont Streets that same year.
+Carl Specht, who was born in Saxony, immigrated to America and operated breweries in Havre de Grace, Maryland and Philadelphia before arriving in Wilmington in the mid-1870s.
+In 1877, Specht opened a weiss beer brewery and bottling plant at 7th and DuPont streets.

 In 1880, Specht and his son-in-law, Adam Spahn, purchased the property on the northeast corner of 5th and DuPont and constructed a brewery and bottling establishment.
 The brewery, named the Excelsior Lager Beer Brewery, supplied its beer in kegs to saloons and also delivered directly to Wilmington homes.